LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Experiments

 \subsection{Implementation Details}

-The resolution of the input images is uniformly set to $224\times224$[px].
-The backbone network used in HVQ-Trans and LAViT is the Patch Description Network (PDN) \cite{EfficientAD}.
+The resolution of the input images is uniformly set to $224 \times 224$\,[px].
+The backbone network used in HVQ-Trans and ViT is the Patch Description Network (PDN) \cite{EfficientAD}.
 Average pooling with a kernel size of 2 is applied to the features obtained from PDN, resulting in a feature map $\mathbf{h}_0 \in \mathbb{R}^{384 \times 24 \times 24}$.
 The number of layers $L$ in HVQ-Trans is set to 4, the codebook size is 512, and the codebook dimension is 64.
 AdamW \cite{AdamW} is used as the optimizer, with a weight decay of 1e-4.
 HVQ-Trans was trained for 1000 epochs.
-The training took approximately 6 hours using a CPU (Intel Core i9-14900KF), memory (32GB), and GPU (NVIDIA GeForce RTX 4090 24GB).
+Training took approximately 6 hours using a CPU (Intel Core i9-14900KF), 32\,GB of memory, and a GPU (NVIDIA GeForce RTX 4090 24\,GB).

-The number of layers $L'$ in LAViT is set to 4, and a block-wise masking strategy is adopted \cite{BEiT, BEiTv2}.
-AdamW \cite{AdamW} is used as the optimizer, with a weight decay of 1e-6.
-LAViT was trained for 500 epochs, taking about 2 hours per class.
+The number of layers $L'$ in the ViT is set to 4, and a block-wise masking strategy is adopted \cite{BEiT, BEiTv2}.
+AdamW \cite{AdamW} is used as the optimizer, with a weight decay of $1 \times 10^{-6}$.
+The ViT was trained for 500 epochs, taking about 2 hours per class.